mo4ch:>Climate change: 'Bath sponge' breakthrough could boost cleaner cars | Mo4ch News

 As well as developing electric vehicles, much focus has been on hydrogen as a zero emissions source of power for cars.

-The gas is used to power a fuel cell in cars and trucks, and if it is made from renewable energy it is a much greener fuel.
+The gas is used to power a fuel cell in cars and trucks, and if it is produced using renewable energy it is a much greener fuel.

 However, hydrogen vehicles suffer from some drawbacks.